Mushroaming Bhutan

 Allium wallichii, a wild Himalayan onion seen near Thowdrak, Bumthang

 The 2019 Mushroaming Fungal Fellowship.
-During a short stop at an old-growth spruce forest we found Netcap King boletes (Boletus reticuloceps), Ochre Himalayan Caesars (Amanita hemibapha var ochracea or now A. ochracea) and Blewits (Lepista cf nuda).
+During a short stop at an old-growth spruce forest we found Netcap King boletes (Boletus reticuloceps), Ochre Himalayan Caesars (Amanita hemibapha var .ochracea or now A. ochracea) and Blewits (Lepista cf nuda).
 The next mushroom meal was secured!

-Trongsa Dzong is the largest dzong fortress in Bhutan, located in the centre of the country.
+Trongsa Dzong is the largest dzong fortress in Bhutan, located in the center of the country.
 Built on a spur overlooking the gorge of the Mangde River, a temple was first built here in 1543 by Ngagi Wangchuk.
 In 1647, his great-grandson Shabdrung Ngawang Namgyal (Shabdrung or Zhabdrung being his title) built the first dzong to replace the temple, which was added on through the Centuries.
 Photo: ©Bhutan Homestay.

 It is an excellent edible, but is not often eaten in Bhutan because of its dark color.
 We cooked it up and it was wonderful.